-Japan’s singular fusion of ancient traditions and high-tech sophistication makes it one of the world’s most alluring travel destinations.
+Japan’s singular fusion of ancient traditions and high-tech sophistication makes it one of the world’s most alluring and exclusive travel destinations.
 To experience this heady combination of old and new, first head to the former capital of Kyoto, then onto Tokyo, the country’s ultramodern capital city.

 Ancient Arts in Kyoto

 It’s been said that if Tokyo is the door to Japan's future, then Kyoto is a window to its past.
 Kyoto was the seat of imperial power for more than 1,000 years and is often considered the cultural heart of Japan.
 A legacy of architectural craftsmanship is evident in the roughly 2,000 atmospheric temples and shrines dotting the city as well as machiya (traditional Japanese townhouses) that line the historic Gion district.
 Wandering Gion’s cobblestone alleyways at dusk, keep your eyes open for a white-faced, kimono-clad geisha.
 The name is given to young women trained to entertain guests using the Japanese arts of music, dancing and engaging conversation.